|

 I wondered if using ongoing questionnaires in some way might be useful.
 I also wondered what would happen if the therapist was given the feedback.
 Would that affect how therapy was conducted?
 Would positive changes happen more often or more quickly?
 Would client satisfaction and active participation in therapy improve?

 These thoughts led me to client-directed, outcome-oriented research about the positive influence of repeatedly measuring progress over the course of therapy.
-That is, when clients provide regular feedback about their experience of counselling and how much progress they feel they are making, they tend to stay in counselling longer and achieve better outcomes.
+That is, when clients provide regular feedback about their experience of counselling and how much progress they feel they are making, they tend to stay in counselling longer and to achieve better outcomes.

 This probably does not sound like a surprising finding to most readers.
 The amazing thing is how little this has actually happened, historically, in most private practices.

-Client Satisfaction Surveys
+Symptom Tracking and Client Satisfaction Surveys

-So that brings us back to the feedback surveys I currently use in my practice.
-The information clients provide in these surveys helps everyone involved.
+So that brings us back to the feedback surveys we currently use at Cobb & Associates Inc.The information clients provide in these surveys helps everyone involved.

 Clients benefit from some of the characteristics of the "research-as-therapy" process that I described earlier, namely the opportunity to stand back and reflect on their experience.
 Both the client(s) and the therapist benefit by using the information to guide the sessions and make needed adjustments.